Perry Caravello

-Perry Frank Caravello (born November 17, 1963) is an American actor, comedian, and internet personality who is best known as the star of the 2003 movie Windy City Heat and the host of the internet stream Perry Caravello Live.
+Perry Frank "Francis" Caravello (born November 17, 1963) is an American actor, comedian, and internet personality who is best known as the star of the 2003 movie Windy City Heat and the internet stream Perry Caravello Live.

 Early life

 Originally from the northwest suburbs of Chicago, Caravello was born in Park Ridge and lived there before moving to Des Plaines, Barrington, Palatine, and Arlington Heights.
 He moved with his family to Southern California in 1974.
 In 1979, three weeks after getting his driver's license, he was injured in a car accident that put him in a coma for three weeks.
 As a result of the accident, Caravello suffered brain trauma.